 The opportunity to study business in Europe or Asia will help students to expand their perspectives and gain a deeper understanding of business and economics.
 Experiencing life and learning while studying abroad is a life-changing opportunity.

 Learn more by visiting the UH Mānoa International Exchange Office (MIX) and the UHM Study Abroad Center (see "Student Life").
-Then, make an appointment to see Rikki Mitsunaga to discuss how studying abroad will fit into your academic plan.
+Then, meet with a Shidler academic advisor to discuss how studying abroad will fit into your academic plan.
+To make an appointment, please contact the Office of Student Academic Services in BusAd B-101 or call (808) 956-8215.

 Asian Field Study